Reviews You Can Rely On

 Requires connector for brake lights

 Sheesh, this is the rack for the super bike geeks.
 Kuat went all out building the Piston Pro X, and it's brilliant.
 While it sets a new benchmark for expensive, you get an extremely high-performance rack with features and technology that no other racks currently have.
 Tire-hold clamps hold the bike securely by the tires without contacting the frame or your wheels.
-The user-friendly piston-actuated ratcheting tire arms can be deployed and locked with one hand, none of the other racks like the 1UP USA or RockyMounts GuideRail can offer that.
+The user-friendly piston-actuated ratcheting tire arms can be deployed and locked with one hand; no other racks, like the 1UP USA or Hollywood CrossTrack 2, can offer that.
 Utilizing the clever FastFit wheel chock system, you can quickly load bikes with 18" to 29" wheels.
 The 67lb per bike weight limit means it can carry almost any e-bike on the market.
-Slick security features like a locking stainless steel hitch pin, and a flexible 12mm cable lock help keep the rack and bikes safe.
+Slick security features like a locking stainless steel hitch pin and a flexible 12mm cable lock help keep the rack and bikes safe.
 Why should you buy this instead of the Kuat Piston Pro, which is several hundred dollars less?
 For starters, LED lights integrated into the rack and plugged into your vehicle help to keep you safe by putting your brake lights on the back of the rack instead of being obscured by the bikes you're hauling.
 A super durable Tiger DRYLAC powder coat keeps the rack protected and looking great.
-99% metal construction, integrated tool storage and Kashima-coated stanchions give this rack all the extra touches.
+99% metal construction, integrated tool storage, and Kashima-coated stanchions give this rack all the extra touches.

 Read more: Kuat Piston Pro X review